tststs/atom-ternjs/README.md

 # .tern-project created/modified
 * After the file was created or has been modified, restart the server via Packages -> Atom Ternjs -> Restart server

-# Platform Windows
-* Make sure node is installed and the PATH variable is set

-# Notes
-* This package is a work in progress and may contain various bugs, misbehaviours and performance issues

 # Features
 * Completion (autocompletion triggers automatically or can be forced with ctrl+alt+space)